Templates · Savings

 5. 5

-When an expense comes due, pay it from the designated sinking fund — no budget disruption.
+When the expense comes due, pay it from the right sinking fund.
+No budget disruption, no stress.

 Who this template is for

-Budgeters who get thrown off by large irregular expenses like insurance premiums or holiday spending.
+Budgeters who get thrown off by big irregular expenses like insurance premiums or holiday shopping.

-Anyone who has used credit cards for annual or semi-annual bills and wants to stop.
+Anyone who has put annual or semi-annual bills on a credit card and wants to break that habit.

 Zero-based budgeters who need a place for irregular expenses.